Vespertine13/Litias/README.md

 # homogenic
-Scripts that verify file integrity given three redundant folders.
+Scripts that verify file integrity given three (or more) redundant folders.
 Runs CMD conmmands that should work in Windows (only).

 TODOS: